 Over the last several weeks, we've written about how we use points and miles to travel for free.
 Well, mostly free.
 We use points and miles to save serious money on travel expenses.
 However, it does take some work and forethought.
 We've done a lot of research to be as successful with it as possible.
 How can you get started?
-Here are 5 steps to begin earning all the points and miles you'll ever need.
+Here are five steps to begin earning all the points and miles you'll ever need.

 1. Realistically Assess Your Financial Situation

 The very first thing you should do is realistically look at your financial situation.
 Do you have credit card debt?
 Why do you have credit card debt?
 Are you the type of person who pays bills on time?
 Do you spend money you don’t have?
-These are the types of questions you need to honestly answer for yourself.
-Getting a few free tickets isn’t really free if you run up thousands of dollars in credit card debt that you can’t pay back.
+These are the types of questions you need to answer for yourself honestly.
+Getting a few free tickets isn’t free if you run up thousands of dollars in credit card debt that you can’t pay back.
 If you have credit card debt, pay it off first.
 If you can’t quickly pay it off, get a balance transfer card like the Chase Slate.
 You can transfer any credit card debt you have for no fee and 0% for a year.
 That way you can slowly pay it off without interest fees.

 2. Pick a Points Currency